AppColony/slate/source/includes/api/v2/positions/_update.md

 }'
 ```

-This endpoint updates a position with a given ID.
+This endpoint updates a Position with a given ID.

 ### HTTP Request